Shane-Bath/PP4-Django-CRM-App/README.md

     web: gunicorn ADD_YOUR_PROJECT_NAME.wsgi

-Finally I connected Github to my Heroku app.
-Open the deploy tab in Heroku, select github as deployment method.
-You may have to login into you github account if this is a first time.
-Select the project from the github list.
-Select automatic deployment from main.
-After the build is complete you can open the app.
+Finally, I connected Github to my Heroku app.
+Open the deploy tab in Heroku and select github as the deployment method.
+You may have to login to your GitHub account if this is the first time.
+Select the project from the GitHub list.
+Select automatic deployment from the main branch.
+I set to atomatically deploy after each push.
+After the build is complete, you can open the app.

+## Tools and Libraries
+- Python
+- Django
+- CSS
+- HTML
+- Bootstrap 4.6
+- Cloudinary
+- ElephantSQL
+- Heroku
+- Django-allauth
+- Crispy forms
+- Github
+- Fontawesome
+- Google fonts
+- Balsamiq

+## Agile

 ## Credit